 GAIA lists Aspergoid features in gifted adults.
 Determine your score below.
 Check each of the 54 items you feel applies to you and click the button to see how many you checked.
 There is also a Netherlandic version of this questionnaire.

 For clarity, Asperger Syndrome may occur at any I.Q. level from about 70 upward, but this inventory is aimed at the combination of Asperger with high intelligence in adults, with its specific problems.
 There is no claim of an adult onset of the condition, which starts in infancy and is lifelong.
 In psychiatry, adults with Asperger have often received alternative diagnoses such as schizophrenia, depression or almost any personality disorder.
-Asperger Syndrome, by many thought identical to high-functioning autism - and in fact one is planning to abolish the Asperger diagnosis altogether in favour of "autism spectrum disorder" -, is especially similar to Nonverbal Learning Disability and Schizoid Personality.
+Asperger Syndrome, by some considered identical to high-functioning autism, is especially similar to Nonverbal Learning Disability and Schizoid Personality.